February 19, 2026 (1mo ago)

 Then you run netstat -tlnp and realize your server is listening on six ports.
 Port 22 for SSH.
 Port 80 and 443 for web traffic.
 Port 8080 for your admin API.
 Port 5432 for PostgreSQL.
 Maybe a few more you forgot about.

 Every one of those ports is a door.
 And every door is being knocked on — constantly.
-Bots scan the entire IPv4 address space in under 45 minutes.
-Your brand-new server gets its first brute-force attempt within hours of going live.
+Automated bots scan the entire IPv4 address space in under 45 minutes (SANS Internet Storm Center).
+According to AhnLab ASEC, a fresh cloud VPS with default credentials typically receives its first probing attempt within 90 seconds of going live.

 Most developers know they should "secure their server."
 Few actually do it properly.
-This guide shows you how to lock down your VPS using Tailscale so that the only ports exposed to the public internet are the ones that need to be: 80 and 443.
+This guide shows you how to lock down your VPS using Tailscale so that the only ports exposed to the public internet are 80 and 443 — nothing else.

 Here's what a freshly provisioned VPS running a deployment platform typically exposes: